mramshaw/Kubernetes/Replicated Cassandra Database/README.md

 [Note that this example is Debian-based and uses the OpenJDK 8 JRE rather than a proprietary Java (see [Dockerfile](./Dockerfile)).]

-We will use then the Cassandra [nodetool utility](http://wiki.apache.org/cassandra/NodeTool) to verify the Cassandra ring status.
+We will then use the Cassandra [nodetool utility](http://wiki.apache.org/cassandra/NodeTool) to verify the Cassandra ring status.

+In terms of a data model, we will use the `users` table from [Twissandra](http://github.com/twissandra/twissandra) (Twissandra is a twitter clone).

+We will set up a `keyspace` and a `column family`, insert some data into the `column family` and then verify replication.

+[Terminology: a Cassandra `keyspace` corresponds to a relational database while a `column family` corresponds to a relational table.]

+Next we will scale up the replica count and check for evidence of ___bootstrapping___ (the process by which a new node is onboarded).

+Finally, we will tear everything down and clean up.

 This exercise follows on from my [Replicated MySQL (Dynamic Volumes)](http://github.com/mramshaw/Kubernetes/tree/master/Replicated%20MySQL%20(Dynamic%20Volumes)) exercise.